robmurray-avant/SUNSIGHT-TI84Plus/docs/case-a-murdoch-vs-sunsight.md

 # Why Murdoch and SUNSIGHT Differ on Case A

-Case A from William S. Murdoch’s 1996 *Cruising World* article is a useful validation case because Murdoch’s program and SUNSIGHT agree very closely on the Sun’s direction, yet they produce noticeably different intercepts.
+Astute observers will have noticed Case A from William S. Murdoch’s 1996 *Cruising World* article varies in its' answer from SUNSIGHT.
+Case A is a useful validation case because Murdoch’s program and SUNSIGHT agree very closely on the Sun’s direction, yet they produce noticeably different intercepts.

 Murdoch reports: